Warriors’ Steph Curry Explains What Other Athletes Can Do To Push WNBA Forward

-Last week, members of both the NBA and WNBA teamed up and auctioned off game-worn items to help raise money for Daunte Wright’s family.
+Last week, members of the NBA and WNBA auctioned off game-worn items to raise money for Daunte Wright’s family.

 Wright was killed by police in Brooklyn Center, Minnesota, during a traffic stop on April 11th.
 The incident happened not too far from where ex-officer Derek Chauvin’s trial was located.
 According to Bleacher Report’s Paul Kasabian, as of 5:45 p.m.
 ET on April 16th, the GoFundMe page was at $844,000 had been raised.